Policy Violation Procedures

 A) Violations of the IAIA Sexual Harassment Policy must be reported and will be investigated and sanctioned under the provisions of the IAIA Sexual Harassment Policy;

-B) Reports of rape should be made first to a Counselor who will then refer the matter to the Dean of Students for processing under the Emergencies/Immediate Sanctions Procedure set forth on page 48.
+B) Reports of rape should be made first to a Counselor who will then refer the matter to the Dean of Students for processing under the Emergencies/Immediate Suspension Procedure set forth on page 49.
 School officials shall retain the discretion to file a police report if any circumstances where it is deemed warranted.
-In case of sexual assault, contact the Solace Crisis Center at 505.988.1951
+In case of sexual assault, contact the Solace Crisis Center at 1.800.721.7273

 2. The Housing Director or his/her designee, or the Dean of Students will then review the report and has the authority to hear and decide the matter and establish immediate sanctions.